 A Peer-to-Peer (P2P) system is a form of distributed computing system with computer nodes located in the Internet.
 Normally, a P2P system can be decomposed into two layers: the overlay network layer and the application layer.
-The former connects all nodes and provides lookup function to locate nodes; the latter Gregor v.
-Bochmann University of Ottawa Ottawa, Canada 1-613-562-5800
+The former connects all nodes and provides lookup function to locate nodes; the latter performs the actions of an application, for example, file downloading in a file system, or stream delivery in a video system.
+Figure 1 shows a P2P file downloading path between two peers in a file sharing application with its overlay layer network and the Internet below.